And (Koda Kumi album): Packaging

 AND was released in four editions: a standard CD, a CD+DVD combo which housed four music videos and a making film, a CD+Blu-ray combo which housed higher quality versions of the music videos and making film, and a fan club exclusive CD+3DVD edition.

 All editions carried the same ten tracks on the CD and the same music videos on the first DVD/Blu-ray.
 Along with the music video for "LIT," an alternate dance version of the video was placed on the album, as was an alternate version of "Never Enough."
 The original version of the latter track was only released on avex's official YouTube to help promote the single when it was released in December 2017, whereas the single was not given a CD+DVD edition.
 The DVD and Blu-rays did house one new music video for the song "Party," which was utilized as the album's main promotional track.

 The two bonus DVDs that came with the limited fan club edition contained Koda Kumi's personal picks of songs she performed for her Live Tour 2017 ~W Face~ concerts, which ran for six months across Japan.

+Single: Never Enough

-Single: Never EnoughNever Enough (stylized as NEVER ENOUGH) is the 62nd single by Koda Kumi.
+Never Enough (stylized as NEVER ENOUGH) is the 62nd single by Koda Kumi.
 The single was announced in October and was released on December 6, 2017.
 As with her prior singles, LIT and HUSH, it only garnered a physical release at concert venues, her official fan club and on the Japanese site mu-mo.The single was her third and final release of three planned released for 2017, her first being LIT in August and HUSH in October.
 The song was included on her fourteenth studio album, AND, as was an alternate rendition of the music video.
 She would not release another single for two years, which would be the digital single Eh Yo in July 2019.

 Never Enough was also released as a 12" vinyl.

 She would not release another single for nearly two years, with the song "Eh Yo" in July 2019.